Vyral/base-template/join-our-team.md

 In short, you could continue at your current pace — making inconsistent income, paying for your own marketing and advertising expenses, and having little freedom in your life and career. **You could also simply quit and take on a 9-to-5 job where you have no flexibility and no fun.** Or, you could take the first step on the road to success and join my team.

 From day one, you’ll get started on our 30-, 60-, and 90-day programs, where weekly goals will help you stay accountable and on the right track to meet your goals.
-During your first week you’ll launch into our new member orientation and also enroll in our MLS launch class.
+During your first week, you’ll launch into our new member orientation and also enroll in our MLS launch class.
 And unlike other brokerages, the only things you pay for on our team is your license, E&O insurance, and MLS dues.

 The onboarding process will include: